-• Complete personal essay answering one of the following prompts:
+- Complete personal essay answering one of the following prompts: - Describe a time you encountered a problem and resolved it and explain its significance to you.

-- O Describe a time you encountered a problem and resolved it and explain its significance to you. - O Describe a problem that you would like to resolve and explain how you would resolve it and why it is of significance to you. - Official transcripts from all colleges attended (Unofficial Transcripts accepted during application process) - Pending BPPE Approval: If applying for the online program, please also include your completed Information Competency Assessment, which is available on our website with all admission forms.
+- Describe a problem that you would like to resolve and explain how you would resolve it and why it is of significance to you. - Official transcripts from all colleges attended (Unofficial Transcripts accepted during application process) - If applying for the online program, please also include your completed Information Competency Assessment (linked here), which is available on our website with all admission forms.
+An online MBA program will not be available in the 2022-2023 academic year. - GMAT or GRE SCORE (Optional) - Two (2) letters of recommendation from school or work (Optional) - TOEFL/IELTS Score: minimum of 525 pb, 71 ib, or 6 (IELTS) (ONLY for students with an international degree)